Copenhagen Atomics: History

 Copenhagen Atomics was founded in 2014 by a group of scientists and engineers meeting at Technical University of Denmark and around the greater Copenhagen area to discuss thorium and molten salt reactors, which were later incorporated in 2015.

 In 2016, Copenhagen Atomics was part of MIMOSA, a European nuclear molten salt research consortium.

-Copenhagen Atomics became the first private company in 2017, to offer a commercial molten salt loop.
+In 2019, Copenhagen Atomics moved premises from a basement at the Technical University of Denmark to a location at the Alfa Laval company premises with production facilities.
+In 2023, Copenhagen Atomics closed an investment round of €25 million and moved to a larger headquarters and test facility at Kastrup, near Copenhagen Airport.

 By the end of 2022, Copenhagen Atomics finished a full-size prototype reactor.
 The prototype is a full-scale test platform, that tests the system in its entirety, with water as its medium.
 In 2023 a full-scale prototype molten salt reactor was built to test the entire system with non-radioactive molten salts.

-In May 2023, Copenhagen Atomics signed a memorandum of understanding with the Scandinavian companies Topsoe, Alfa Laval and Aalborg CSP, and Indonesian companies Pupuk Kalimantan Timur and Pertamina New and Renewable Energy, with the prospect of establishing a green ammonia plant in Bontang, Indonesia.
-The plant will be capable of producing 1 million tonnes of ultra-low emission ammonia annually, which will save the emission of 1.7 million tonnes of carbon dioxide per year.
+In May 2023, Copenhagen Atomics signed a memorandum of understanding with the Scandinavian companies Topsoe, Alfa Laval and Aalborg CSP, and Indonesian companies Pupuk Kalimantan Timur and Pertamina New and Renewable Energy, with the prospect of establishing a green ammonia plant in Bontang, Indonesia, powered by nuclear energy.

-In 2023, Copenhagen Atomics moved out of the Alfa Laval Innovation House, to new headquarters and production facilities in Kastrup.

-In July of 2024, Copenhagen Atomics announced that their prototype reactors are ready to be tested in a real life scenario, in a critical experiment at the Paul Scherrer Institute in Switzerland.
-Set to launch in 2026-27, this will be the first time in European history that a critical experiment is carried out with a thorium molten salt reactor.
+In July 2024, Copenhagen Atomics announced that their prototype reactors are ready to be tested in a real life scenario, in a critical experiment at the Paul Scherrer Institute in Switzerland.
+Originally planned to start tests in 2026-27, this would be the first time in European history that a critical experiment is carried out with a thorium molten salt reactor.

+In 2025, Copenhagen Atomics received a €2.5 million grant to support development and prototype validation from the European Innovation Council Accelerator programme, with access to up to €15 million of equity investment to help prepare for commercial production.

+In September 2026, Turkey's Ministry of Energy and Natural Resources made an agreement with Copenhagen Atomics to jointly develop the use of thorium in nuclear technology, aiming to develop domestic production of thorium compounds.
+Turkey has large reserves of thorium, as of 2026 the sixth largest of identified global thorium resources.